Son Heung-min Goal Drought Has World Cup Rivals Probing South Korea

 Why Son Heung-min's goal drought is getting attention

-Still, that kind of thinking can be dangerous.
+That kind of thinking can be dangerous.
 Great forwards do not stay quiet forever.
 One clean chance can reset the entire conversation.
-In fact, many veteran soccer watchers would argue that a proven scorer under pressure is often more threatening, not less.
+Many veteran soccer watchers would argue that a proven scorer under pressure is often more threatening, not less.

 For Houston audiences, this is a familiar sports theme.
 Whether it is MLS, international soccer, or any major competition, teams always try to identify form issues and exploit them.
-Yet game plans built around an opponent’s slump can fall apart fast if that player regains rhythm early.
+Game plans built around an opponent's slump can fall apart fast if that player regains rhythm early.

 Why it matters for Houston soccer fans